 AAA Editor Notes

 Gatineau Park (Parc de la Gatineau) is just n. between the Gatineau and Ottawa rivers.
 Hwys.
 5, 148 and 366 provide access from Gatineau to the park's recreation areas.
 The park encompasses about 36,100 hectares (89,205 acres) of the rocky, wooded Laurentian Mountains.
+The visitor center, 33 Scott Rd., has a nature exhibit and park information.

 In the southern section the scenic Gatineau Parkway links the lac des Fées, the Mackenzie King Estate, and lac Meech areas.
 Along with a bicycle path, the route provides access to picnic grounds and lookouts.
 Farther north the lac Philippe area offers fine beaches and a large campground.
 In the northwestern section, the lac La Pêche area provides more wilderness, a beach and canoe-camping facilities.